Our Top Picks

 "Combines the traditional shape of the santoku with a curved blade."

-Best Self-Sharpening: Forged Stainless Steel Santoku Knife at Amazon
+Best Self-Sharpening: Sabatier Stainless Steel Santoku Knife at Amazon

 "Knife sharpens itself every time you insert it into the sheath or remove it."